An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 - Loss of key personnel: Since most projects will span over long periods, there may likely be a loss of key personnel due to various reasons like illness before the project is completed.

 - Economic challenges: Economic factors play an essential role in the feasibility of an implementation plan.
-If destabilizing economic changes occur, this negatively impacts the implementation plan in terms of availability and cost of resources, cost of services, etc
+If destabilizing economic changes occur, this negatively impacts the plan in terms of availability and cost of resources, cost of services, etc

 - New competition: Entry of new competition in the same field of the project’s deliverables can pose a challenge in the success of a strategic plan and consequently the plan of implementation.